dominno/task-timer/tasks/tasks.md

 - Encapsulates deserialization logic within the domain model.
 - Improves maintainability when JSON structure or TaskSession model evolves.
 - Provides a clear interface for reconstructing TaskSession objects from storage.

+---

+## FEAT-IMPRV-002: Implement Robust Logging in Storage Layer
+Status: Planned
+Priority: Low
+Architectural Module: infra/storage
+Dependencies: FEAT-001
+PRD Reference: None (Internal improvement suggested during FEAT-001 review)

+### 📝 Description
+The current error handling in `JsonStorage` (and potentially future storage providers) uses commented-out print statements for issues encountered during file load/save operations (e.g., `JSONDecodeError`, `IOError`).
+While it prevents crashes by returning default values or passing, it silences important diagnostic information.

+This task is to implement proper logging using Python's `logging` module within the storage layer.

+### 🔧 Implementation Plan
+- [ ] Configure a basic logger for the `infra.storage` module (or a more general application logger if available).
+- [ ] In `JsonStorage._load_sessions_from_file`, replace commented-out prints with `logger.error()` or `logger.warning()` calls when exceptions are caught, detailing the error and file path.
+- [ ] In `JsonStorage._save_sessions_to_file`, do the same if `StorageWriteError` is caught at a higher level, or log before raising.
+- [ ] Ensure log messages are informative and provide context.
+- [ ] Consider log levels (e.g., `ERROR` for failed saves, `WARNING` or `INFO` for recoverable load issues like empty/new file).

+### ✅ Acceptance Criteria
+1. Python's `logging` module is used for error/warning reporting in `JsonStorage`.
+2. Critical file I/O or parsing errors are logged with sufficient detail.
+3. Commented-out diagnostic `print` statements related to error handling are removed from `JsonStorage`.
+4. Tests are not expected to assert on log messages directly unless a specific logging test framework is introduced, but the code should demonstrate proper logger usage.

+### 🧐 Impact
+- Greatly improves diagnosability of storage issues in user environments.
+- Centralizes error reporting instead of relying on `print` statements.
+- Aligns with best practices for application development.